rolfbecker/AMC2020/0600_ESP32/0635_MQTT_Poti/README.md

 ## Software Components ##
 The project software comprises of two parts:
-1. One Arduino sketch handling poti and LED
+1. one Arduino sketch handling poti and LED,
-1. Two Jupyter notebooks, one to receive MQTT data from the poti, the other to send MQTT messages to the LED.
+1. two Jupyter notebooks, one to receive MQTT data from the poti, the other to send MQTT messages to the LED.

 You find the ESP32 and Python code under the folder `0600_ESP32/0635_MQTT_Poti/`.

 ## Recommendations for Circuit and Software ##